mspi21/bookstack-mathjax-preview/README.md

 </script>
 ```

-Alternatively, you might want to host the bundle elsewhere.
+Note that this snippet will not work verbatim due to CORS, you will need to host the bundle elsewhere (either directly on BookStack or on a server with permissive CORS headers).

 ## Customization